 The species originally described by Linnaeus, C. didactylus, which lives on the left bank of the Amazon (and in the Negro River basin), in the Brazilian states of Amapá and Pará and also in Northeast Brazil from Maranhão to Alagoas (as well as in Venezuela and Suriname), is thought to have diverged some 2.3 million years ago, with the advent of the first glaciations of the Pleistocene.

-The researchers plan to assess conservation of the population of silky anteaters in Northeast Brazil, which is threatened above all by deforestation.
+The researchers plan to assess the conservation of the population of silky anteaters in Northeast Brazil, which is threatened above all by deforestation.
 “The idea is to classify the population in the Northeast as an evolutionarily significant unit, or ESU,” Miranda said.

 So many millions of years of separation between species would be more than sufficient for these anteaters to have accumulated various modifications.
 However, this is not what has happened.
 The genus Cyclopes has proved extremely conservative throughout its evolutionary history, changing very little or not all in morphological terms.